 Faculty, researchers and department heads should talk to their librarian early and often about their research needs.
 This is the best way to ensure your voice is heard when librarians make collection decisions.
 Additionally, we encourage K-State faculty and researchers to engage with our Center for the Advancement of Digital Scholarship to learn more about sustainable publishing models, including open access publishing.

 Cancellation and curation of materials

-In the face of decreasing budgets and skyrocketing subscription prices on electronic databases, the Libraries have reduced or discontinued access to some materials.
-The Libraries have also undergone a comprehensive curation project to align the Hale Library physical collection with current teaching and research efforts at K-State.
+In the face of decreasing budgets and skyrocketing subscription prices on electronic databases, the Libraries has reduced or discontinued access to some materials.
+The Libraries has also undergone a comprehensive curation project to align the Hale Library physical collection with current teaching and research efforts at K-State.

-K-State Libraries are currently unable to accept donations of print books, journals and other materials.
+K-State Libraries is currently unable to accept donations of books, journals and other materials.
 This decision is a result of the high cost of sorting, reviewing and processing donated material, much of which duplicates our current holdings.

 Alternative donation locations